 Member, ITS-NY Hall of Fame (Inducted June 2015)

 Engineers Degree, Electrical Engineering, University of Southern California

 M.S., Electrical Engineering, California Institute of Technology

 B.S., Engineering, California Institute of Technology

-Mr. Insignares has 25 years program management and systems engineering experience, and helped numerous transportation agencies worldwide to plan, develop, and deploy intelligent transportation systems (ITS), most recently working in tolling.
+Mr. Insignares has over 30 years program management and systems engineering experience, and helped numerous transportation agencies worldwide to plan, develop, and deploy intelligent transportation systems (ITS), most recently working in tolling.
 Manny has led development of open systems architectures, communications standards, and deployed systems to integrate regional transportation and infrastructure systems of diverse agencies and vendors to make cities more sustainable and livable.
 Mr. Insignares excels in managing high profile strategically important projects, tracking risk to maximize system benefits.

 Masters Degree, International Business, University of South Carolina